 Related Reading: How IoT is Optimizing Supply Chains for Efficiency & Accuracy

-So, while connectivity introduces advantages such as improved productivity, quicker identification and remediation of quality defects and smoother collaborations across functional departments, it also highlights the appalling gap in cyber capabilities needed to secure business-critical systems.
+So, while connectivity in manufacturing introduces advantages such as improved productivity, quicker identification and remediation of quality defects, and smoother collaborations across functional departments, it also highlights the appalling gap in cyber capabilities needed to secure business-critical systems.

 Cyber risks and innovation are inextricably connected.
 More and varied data creates more potential for value.
-This is the selling point of the IoT- which is propelling companies to significantly invest in customer analytics and collaborations with other organizations to find new value streams for customers to monetize.
+This is the IoT’s selling point- propelling companies to invest significantly in customer analytics and collaborations with other organizations to find new value streams for customers to monetize.

-These avenues leverage all kinds of data- device and systems data, employee rosters, inventory records, facial recognition data, industrial control systems data, facilities access data and more.
+These avenues leverage device and systems data, employee rosters, inventory records, facial recognition data, industrial control systems data, facilities access data, and more.

-Data governance has fallen behind as organizations venture into uncharted territory.
-If companies tighten control over governance too much, they may fall behind on innovation.
+Data governance needs to catch up as organizations venture into uncharted territory.
+If companies tighten control over administration too much, they may stay caught up on innovation.
 And if they overlook governance, they might stare into gaping vulnerabilities.

 This is a sheer balancing act that organizations must engage in, striving to create a baseline of regular data activity and quickly flagging anomalies for further consideration.

 The IoT technology dwells on a shared ecosystem and operating model across public and private sectors.
 Yet, there are little to no laws governing IoT security.
-The IoT Cybersecurity Improvement Act of 2020 was signed into law in December that year.
+The IoT Cybersecurity Improvement Act of 2020 was signed into law in December.